Fuel truck explosion in Haiti kills at least 50 | Law-Order

 Fuel truck explosion in Haiti kills at least 50

-At least 50 people were killed by a fuel truck explosion in Haiti's second-largest city Cap-Haitien, the city mayor said on Tuesday.
-The local hospital was stretched trying to treat the injured, the total number of whom is still not known, Mayor Pierre Yvrose told Reuters.
+At least 50 people were killed when a fuel truck exploded in a street in Haiti's second-largest city Cap-Haitien during the night, the city mayor said on Tuesday.
+The local hospital was stretched trying to treat the injured, Mayor Pierre Yvrose told Reuters.
+The total number of injured was still not known.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)